-Grade 8 students participate in a variety of wellness activities throughout the school year, supported by a team that includes the School Psychologist, Wellness Specialist, Advisors and a number of other DCD faculty.
+Grade 8 students participate in a variety of SEL activities throughout the school year, supported by a team that includes the School Psychologist, Head of Middle School, Advisors and a number of other DCD faculty.
 With the focus on preparing students for life beyond DCD, students practice skills to build their social emotional competence, including tools and strategies for self-management and self-care.
-During a fall advisory workshop, students get real-time experience with mindful breathing, movement, and other practices that encourage calm, focus, concentration and stress management.
-Yoga is often offered as a separate activity for students who are interested.